gespinoza/datarodsexplorer/docs/DREUserGuide.md

 - [Data Rods Time Series Reference](http://disc.sci.gsfc.nasa.gov/hydrology/data-rods-time-series-data) (web)
 - [Data Rods Variables Info (spreadsheet)](https://docs.google.com/spreadsheets/d/1Djq_djFupHoPnBR9NOuDYmVPwTuWmWewo8wddl6qofs/edit?ts=581ca0ca#gid=0)

-==Note== that most model outputs are updated on a regular basis, though not synchronized with each other.
+**Note** that most model outputs are updated on a regular basis, though not synchronized with each other.
 For the exact and most current availability dates for these models, see [dates\_and\_spatial\_range.txt](https://apps.hydroshare.org/static/data_rods_explorer/data/dates_and_spatial_range.txt) which is updated by cron job nightly at 3am US ET.
 See related section for more details.

 ### LDAS - Land Data Assimilation System